 To learn more about this history of the forest and region, visit the Kia’palano First Nations cultural center and read about the early explorers who built the bridge in the park’s Story Centre.
 The park is simply beautiful and offers a chance to stand amongst giant trees deep in the heart of the Pacific Northwest.

-If you’re inspired by the beauty of British Columbia, visit the Fernhill Glass Studio in Astoria to express your creativity through glasswork.
+If you’re inspired by the beauty of British Columbia, one of the best things to do in Astoria, Oregon is to visit the Fernhill Glass Studio to express your creativity through glasswork.
 At this popular studio, you can learn the art and science behind glass-blowing before getting some pointers and trying to blow your own glass art piece.

 While sculptures and highly detailed pieces can be difficult for beginners, paperweights are relatively easy, and an expert will be on hand to instruct you in choosing colors and proper glass-blowing techniques.
 The Astoria Riverwalk is nearby if you want to explore more of the town after visiting the studio.